 This time around, I was cycling with two friends; Stuart and I had ridden the route a previous and very cold winter, and Jon was embarking on his first bikepacking adventure on a new bike (his third trip ever).

-The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould
+The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould, Namadgi National Park, bike, ride, field, hill

 Driving to the start, after the obligatory sausage roll stop in Tharwa, we arrived at the trailhead in good spirits, with thankfully mild summer weather.

-If you ask me, the first three kilometres are among the most stunning of the entire ride, with smooth trails and beautiful mountain views across the valley.
+If you ask me, the first 3km are among the most stunning of the entire ride, with smooth trails and beautiful mountain views across the valley.

 Camping at Westermans Hut

-From all the huts to choose from, and there’s seven on the route, this is my top choice for camping near.
-Not only is there plenty of flat ground and long-reaching views, but there’s also an excellent toilet.
+From all the huts to choose from, and there are seven on the route, this is my top choice for camping bu.
+Not only is there plenty of flat ground and long-reaching views but there’s also an excellent toilet.

 We were treated to a beautiful still evening, with changing skies developing over the distant hills.
 Clear skies continued all night which caught Jon and Stuart out with some colder than expected overnight temperatures.

-The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould
+The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould, Namadgi National Park, hut, tents, camping

 Thankfully, the morning sun came around quickly enough and coupled with a hot coffee, warmth returned.